 Gestalt Principle #5: Figure/Ground

 The figure/ground Gestalt principle says that the human eye has a tendency to separate objects from their backgrounds.
-This effect is cleverly demonstrated in this figure (left) because the figure and ground relationships between the elements change.
+The figure on the left clearly demonstrates this effect because the figure-ground relationships between the elements change.
 Is it a white square inside a black circle or a black circle with a square hole?
-This is not the most complex example, but it’s one of my favorites.
+This is not the most complex example, but it’s one of our favorites.

-The figure/ground principle is exceedingly common in optical illusions found online.
-Images like these are popular because viewer does not know which elements are figure and which elements are background.
+Optical illusions on the Internet frequently feature the figure/ground principle.
+Images like these are popular because the viewer does not know which elements are figure and which elements are background.

 Gestalt Principle #6: Symmetry & Order